cguzzon1998/analog_algorithm/README.md

 # Analog Algorithm

-This repository contains the **Analog Algorithm**, a Python-based tool for real-time forecast precipitation field through analogs.
-The primary goal is to improve the forecast of the GFS for the 24-hour following the analyzed target day, looking at observed precipitation field occurred during historical days, that share similar synoptic patterns, which are defined as analogs.
+This repository hosts the **Analog Algorithm**, a Python-based tool designed to enhance the real-time forecasting of precipitation fields using analogs.
+The algorithm aims to refine the 24-hour precipitation forecast provided by the Global Forecast System (GFS) by identifying historical weather patterns, defined as *analogs*, that resemble the synoptic conditions of a given target day.
+By comparing the forecasted geopotential fields at 500 and 1000 hPa from the GFS with those from past events, this method leverages observed precipitation data from similar atmospheric setups to provide more accurate forecasts.

 ## Table of Contents
 - [Installation](#installation)